In aging China, old woman sues children for care

 All she wants is to go to a nursing home, she says.
-But the few nursing homes in China supply only 22 beds for every 1,000 seniors, and most are too expensive for the average family.
+But the few nursing homes in China supply only 22 beds for every 1,000 seniors, and most families can’t afford them.

 Zhang has no money.
 She says her children took it all.

-She is weeping now, pressing a filthy rag to her eyes.
+She presses a filthy rag to her wet eyes.

 “I’m too old to go through this.”

-The village this family calls home lies within the district of Changshou, which means “long life.”
+This village lies within the district of Changshou, which means “long life.”
 But living long has transformed from a dream achieved by few into a nightmare endured by many.

 China is projected to have 636 million people over age 50 — nearly 49 percent of the population — by 2050, up from 25 percent of the population in 2010, according to the U.S. Census Bureau.
 So who will care for them?